SpatialUMN/LinearHotspot-Java/README.md

 `result` is the path to save the final outcome of linear hotspots.
 Then run GetHotspots.java file.

-## Code Explanation
-[Java class diagram](https://github.com/SpatialUMN/LinearHotspot-Java/wiki/Java-Class-Diagram) can help you understand the code structure.

-## Case Study
-Please click [here](https://github.com/SpatialUMN/LinearHotspot-Java/wiki/Case-Study) to see a demonstration of this algorithm.

-## Bug Report
-To search for or report bugs, please see LinearHotspot's [issues](https://github.com/SpatialUMN/LinearHotspot-Java/issues).

 ## Use your own code
 The linear hotspots detection process can be splited into small sessions.
 You can replace each session with your own code based on the method you need in your own project.
 Here is a list of session your can manipulate with.